Acromelanism: In cats

+Above an overview illustrating the effects of the C locus allelic series.
+The gradient in black pigment intensity represents the relative amount of pigmentation expressed, rather than the type or specific colour of pigment; all cats are black.
+The C locus influences the expression of both eumelanin and phaeomelanin.
+In colourpoint cats, the extremities (face, ears, paws and tail) may appear uniformly coloured or may exhibit additional patterning, such as tabby striping (US: “lynx point”) or tortoiseshell in individuals, depending on the genotype at other genetic loci.

+A number of informal nicknames for point colourations in English-language usage differ from formal genetic terminology, which can vary by dialect, cat registry, and community.
+Black is also known as 'seal' (for point, and for sepia in New Zealand), 'sable' (for sepia and mink in the US) or 'brown' (for sepia in the UK and Australia), red as 'flame point', chocolate as 'champagne' (for sepia and mink in the US), and lilac as 'platinum' (for sepia and mink in the US) or 'frost'.

+Tabby point

-The lynx point pattern is formed by mating a colorpoint cat with a tabby cat (or breeding cats that already possess the lynx point pattern).
-It is characterized by a mixture of the darkening (reduced) of point coloration with distinct tabby striping on the head, tail, and legs, and an otherwise uniform and comparatively pale body.
-It is an accepted pattern in some cat registries, but not others, for particular breeds (mostly Siamese-related).
+The tabby point (US: lynx point) pattern is formed by mating cats which both carry at least one recessive colourpoint gene and one of them bearing the dominant tabby (agouti) gene.
+It is characterised by a mixture of the darkening (reduced) of point colouration with distinct tabby striping on the head, tail, and legs, and an otherwise uniform and comparatively pale body.
+It is an accepted coat pattern for particular colourpoint breeds, however this differs with the breed standards for every cat registry.

-Point coloration is inherent to the Siamese breed and some other closely related breeds.
-With most other breeds the colorpoints (including lynx) were brought into the breed lines long after their establishment, but there are exceptions.
-For example, lynx point was a feature of some of the foundation stock of the Siberian, now called the Neva Masquerade.
+Point colouration is inherent to the Siamese breed and some other closely related breeds.
+With most other breeds the colourpoints (including tabby point) were brought into the breed lines long after their establishment, but there are exceptions.
+For example, tabby point was a feature of some of the foundation stock of the Siberian, now called the Neva Masquerade.

-Different colours have special names: brown is known as 'seal point', red/orange as 'flame point', blue as 'blue point', and lavender as 'lilac point'.
-For the Tonkinese cat terms such champagne and platinum are used.

 In dogs

-Rarely, dogs (Canis familiaris) are documented with point coloration or acromelansim.
-Recent documented evidence about acromelanism in dogs has only existed since 2017, when the first colorpoint dachshund was reported in the Czech Republic.
-More dogs have appeared since then, with the majority from the eastern Eurasian region and Canada.
-Genotyping the aforementioned dachshund revealed a mutation in the tyrosinase gene that results in a recessive colorpoint allele.
-A second tyrosinase variant is responsible for the colorpoint coat seen in a family of rescue dogs.
+Rarely, dogs (Canis familiaris) are documented with point colouration or acromelansim.
+Recent documented evidence about acromelanism in dogs has only existed since 2017, when the first colourpoint dachshund was reported in the Czech Republic.
+More dogs have appeared since then, with the majority from the Eastern Eurasian region and Canada.
+Genotyping the aforementioned dachshund revealed a mutation in the tyrosinase gene that results in a recessive colourpoint allele.
+A second tyrosinase variant is responsible for the colourpoint coat seen in a family of rescue dogs.